by Alina Livneva10 October '18

 - Gestural abstract art -

+Gestural abstract art refers to a particular process of making art.
 In gesture art, the process of creating paintings becomes central because artists of this style often use brushes in unconventional ways and the brushwork is in many cases rapid and loose.
+Here, the subject of the painting is not important; rather it is the way it gets painted.
+While most art forms have a premeditated approach to applying paint, gestural abstract art depends on intuition.

 - Minimalist abstract art -